GerHobbelt/cef-wiki/Architecture.md

 # Background

 The Chromium Embedded Framework (CEF) is an open source project founded by Marshall Greenblatt in 2008 to develop a Web browser control based on the [Google Chromium](http://www.chromium.org/Home) project.
 CEF currently supports a range of programming languages and operating systems and can be easily integrated into both new and existing applications.
 It was designed from the ground up with both performance and ease of use in mind.
-The base framework includes C and C++ programming interfaces exposed via native libraries that insulate the host application from Chromium and WebKit implementation details.
+The base framework includes C and C++ programming interfaces exposed via native libraries that insulate the host application from Chromium and Blink implementation details.
 It provides close integration between the browser control and the host application including support for custom plugins, protocols, JavaScript objects and JavaScript extensions.
 The host application can optionally control resource loading, navigation, context menus, printing and more, while taking advantage of the same performance and HTML5 technologies available in the Google Chrome Web browser.

 # Dependencies